chutrunganh/Fraud-Credit-Card-Detection-Group-17/README.md

 # Documentation

-Detailed about this project can be found in our `Report ML 20232.pdf` file in the Docs directory.
+Detailed about this project can be found in our [Report](https://github.com/chutrunganh/Fraud-Credit-Card-Detection-Group-17/blob/master/Docs/Report%20ML%2020232.pdf) in the Docs directory.

 # Contributors